rebelsky/sams-assorted-musings-reflections/evolution-of-a-musing.md

 But the musing didn't feel quite right, so I set it aside for a day or so.
 It ended up being a few more days than I expected.
 In that time, I encountered one of the "old" UIs.
 And so I added notes about that.
+Then I eventually got a response to my three-week-old questions about the mute button.
+So I added that [8].
+By then, the musing was a bit of a mess, and so I went back to clean it up.

 ---